 Your baby approaches breast nose to nipple, so that they come to your breast from underneath the nipple.

-Signs of Effective Suckling:
+Signs of effective suckling

 Your baby takes slow deep suckles, sometimes pausing.